jkoestner/folioflex/docs/index.rst

 Welcome to FolioFlex's documentation!
 ================================

-FolioFlex is a finance app that can display information about stocks, sectors, ideas, macros, trackers, and crypto...
+FolioFlex is a finance app that can display information about stocks, sectors, ideas, macros, and trackers...

 Contents: